Kansas ranchers face a long road to recovery after devastating wildfires

 PARADISE, Kan.
-(HPPR) — This time of year, rancher Rich Koester is normally busy caring for newborn calves or feeding his herd to get them ready for winter.
+(Kansas News Service) — This time of year, rancher Rich Koester is normally busy caring for newborn calves or feeding his herd to get them ready for winter.

 Instead, he’s busy burying livestock.